socialimpactlab/socialimpactlab.github.io/resources/contextanalysis.md

 [Quick link to editable framework](https://docs.google.com/document/d/1-RvVky0ubjH1qxP201AvNeCIeTJHsyZ3qGVIK-iUDYM/edit#heading=h.92iqc36bfg7)

 Preparation and local knowledge are critical to making good design decisions in inclusive technology projects.
 Whether it's a program across 11 countries (like [SIMLab's technology in community policing project](http://simlab.org/blog/2016/02/08/icts-and-human-security/)), or a new program in one organization, a context analysis is essential to understand the environment so that you can eventually make smart and inclusive design decisions.
 The international development field often overlooks this step, with tangible negative results.
 Without knowledge of the context, it's difficult to know which information and communication channels are best placed to solve identified problems.
-An effective context analysis for inclusive technology for requires a framework similar to, but more encompassing than those that already exist.
+An effective context analysis for inclusive technology requires a framework similar to, but more encompassing than those that already exist.

 Without local knowledge it's easy to rely on assumptions or partial or outdated information.
 Doing this runs the risk of overlooking certain operational challenges such as intermittent access to power or challenges unique to particular groups, such as women, for whom it may not be culturally appropriate to use mobile technology, for example.
 Powerful and positive messages such as "smartphones are ubiquitous," can prevail in lieu of asking tough, culture&mdash; and context-specific questions.